stackpgh/stackpgh.github.io/README.md

-public website for the stack: http://stackpgh.com
+public website for stack pittsburgh - a coworking lounge